volt-protocol/ecg-node/docs/processors/historical-data-fetcher.md

 This processor fetches historical data about the protocol in order to make them available via an API

-For example, it is used by the ECG frontend to draw graphs.
+For example, it is used by the ECG front end to draw graphs.

-This does not have to be started by a user who just want to keep the protocol healthy.
+This does not have to be started by a user who just wants to keep the protocol healthy.

 ## Requirements